allthingslinux/tux/DEVELOPER.md

 2. **Install Dependencies:**

-    Use Poetry to set up a virtual environment and install all project dependencies, including development tools:
+    Use Poetry to set up a virtual environment and install all project dependencies, including development tools.

-    Activates or creates a new virtualenv for the current project:
+    Assuming you have Poetry installed and python 3.13.2 installed, activate or create a new virtualenv for the current project:

     ```bash
     poetry env use 3.13.2
     ```

+    If you don't have python 3.13.2 installed, you can install it using the following command:

+    ```bash
+    poetry python install 3.13.2
+    ```

+    * Note that this is an experimental feature and may not be as reliable as other methods.
+    * We recommend using something like [mise](https://mise.jdx.dev/) to install python and manage your environment.
+    * Other options include using `pyenv` or `asdf`.
+Last but not least, you can search your package manager.

     Install all project dependencies: